What Is a Comparative Market Analysis or CMA?

 Luxury homes and special properties may require a longer marketing period to ensure the advertising reaches the greatest number of potential buyers.
 Most homes will sell 30-60 days after they are posted to MLS®.

-A price that is too high or too low can create a disadvantage to the seller so it’s important to list and market homes at the right price, at the right time of year, to the right buyers.
+A price that is higher or lower than comparable Blue Mountains home prices can create a disadvantage to the seller.
+It’s important to list and market your home at the right price, at the right time of year, to the right buyers.
 This ensures that you’ll receive the best possible price in the shortest period of time.

 Please contact me with your questions about Blue Mountains home prices.
 I am always available to take your call or respond to email and texts.